ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

 # Ray Intersection

--   Let's now see how to use barycentric coordinates to efficiently calculate the intersection between a triangle and a ray.
+-   Let's now see how to use barycentric coordinates to efficiently calculate the intersection between a triangle and a ray ([Möller-Trumblore algorithm](https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm)).

 -   Unlike what we did with spheres and planes, in this case we will not adopt a simplified reference system.
 The reason will be clear when we explain triangle *meshes*.